-Paolo Spagnoletti is Senior Lecturer (national qualification as Associate Professor – SECS-P/10) in Information Systems and Organization at the Department of Business and Management of LUISS Guido Carli University and Teaching Associate at Warwick Business School.
+Paolo Spagnoletti is Associate Professor in Information Systems and Organization at the Department of Business and Management of LUISS Guido Carli University and Teaching Associate at Warwick Business School.

 He teaches courses on Digital Transformation, Business Organization, Digital Business and Workplace Technologies and Cybersecurity at Master and bachelor level.

 Within LUISS Business School he is the Director of the Executive Program in IT governance and of the Digital Skills Lab a competence center collaborating with leading IT companies and professional associations.